gotsysdba/oracle-ords-operator/CONTRIBUTING.md

 ## Development

+For information about helping develop this Operator, review the [Developing](DEVELOPING.md) guidance.

 ## Code of conduct

 Follow the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
 If you'd like more specific guidelines, then see the [Contributor Covenant Code of Conduct][COC].